 Membership in associations

-DIETS – The European Thematic Network for Dietetics: The goal of this network is the establishment of an equivalent, comparable three-cycle study programme of nutritional counselling and dietetics, the standardization of the competences of nutritional counsellors-dietitians in all EU countries, the international exchange of teaching and non-teaching staff, students and good practice cases, and the assistance in the preparation and implementation of study programmes in the field of dietetics in less developed European countries.
+- EFAD– European Federation of the Associations of Dietitians.
+The goals of this network is the establishment of an equivalent, comparable three-cycle study programme of nutritional counselling and dietetics, the standardization of the competences of nutritional counsellors-dietitians in all EU countries, the international exchange of teaching and non-teaching staff, students and good practice cases, and the assistance in the preparation and implementation of study programmes in the field of dietetics in less developed European countries.

 The international cooperation of the UP Faculty of Health Sciences focuses on: